kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 Please fix it Google.
 And if you can't, do two things:

-1. Create a GMail uptime notifier.
+1. Create a Gmail uptime notifier.
 Like [Heroku](http://status.heroku.com) or [Stripe](https://status.stripe.com).
 If I don't get something I'm expecting, it'd be nice to know that one of the mail servers is backed up or undergoing maintenance.

 2. Take my money.
 I'd pay $50 / month to get reliable service; others would be willing to pay [orders of magnitude more](http://paulgraham.com/ambitious.html).